6Marzel9/-ZeroMoon/readme.md

 **Meaning for Users**
 - **Supply Reduction**:
-  - Burning removes tokens from circulation, reducing the effective supply from 1 billion to 800 million tokens (including the initial 200M burned during IFO).
+  - Burning removes tokens from circulation, reducing the effective supply from 1 billion to 800 million tokens.
 This increases scarcity, potentially enhancing token value.
 - **Controlled Deflation**:
   - `BURN_LIMIT` caps burning at 200 million tokens, ensuring a balance between deflation and maintaining enough tokens for trading and utility.
 - **Transparency**: